 Precautions to Take When Giving Dates

-Babies’ digestive systems are very fragile and sudden introduction of foods should be avoided.
+Babies’ digestive systems are fragile, and the sudden introduction of new foods should be avoided.
 Babies cannot be expected to chew on hard textured dates early on.
 Give steamed dates or mashed in small pieces to avoid any choking hazards.

 - Feed small chunks of dates to avoid the risk of choking.